microsoft/vscode-python-devicesimulator/README.md

 ### 1. Start with the “New File” Command.

-1. Type in “Pacifica: New File” in the command palette.
+1. Type in “Pacifica: New File” in the command palette(`CTRL + SHIFT + P` ).
    ![](assets/readmeFiles/newFile.gif?raw=true)
 2. Name and save your file somewhere, and we’re good to go!(3)
-3. Start with some examples: you can find examples files and tutorials inside the comments, as well as in the notification pop up when you run the “New Project” Command.
+3. Start with some examples: you can find examples files and tutorials inside the comments, as well as in the notification pop up when you run the `“Pacifica: New File”` Command.

 ![](assets/readmeFiles/findExamples.jpg?raw=true)